gideonpeters/shoppies/README.md

 - Movies in search results can be added and removed from the nomination list.
 - If a search result has already been nominated, its nominate button is disabled.
 - Pagination of results of search
+- Saves nomination when you leave the page
+- Dynamic page contents and animations

 # 👽 Extra